a472w679/ballot-drop-box/README.md

   - [Nginx](#nginx)
   - [systemd](#systemd)

-This system was tested on a Raspberry Pi 5 Model B Rev 1.0

-Hosting was tested on a AWS EC2 Debian instance
 ## Setup
 Use this section either for the AWS EC2 instance or testing on your local host.